calaldees/teachingWorkshops/teacherTraining/questioning.md

         * What I want to know
         * What I learned

-Think-Pair-Share
 * [Pause-Pose-Pounce-Bounce](https://my.chartered.college/wp-content/uploads/2018/10/7.-Pose-Pause-Pounce-Bounce.pdf)
+    * > Dylan Wiliam, a leading expert in formative assessment, criticises the typical questioning model, Initiation Response-Evaluation, where a teacher repeatedly asks a question, gets an answer and then responds themselves
+    * Pose-Pause-Pounce-Bounce is a questioning sequence which is much more suited to elicit deep thinking.
+        * The teacher poses a question;
+        * pauses to allow suitable thinking time;
+        * pounces on one student for an initial answer;
+        * and finally bounces the answer to another student who builds on the response.
+    * This improve participation, engagement and understanding.
+    * Ensure that you pause for long enough to allow sufficient thinking time.
+This will help students to improve their answers and increase their confidence
+    * Use bounce to formatively assess progress.
+    * You can also use it to encourage students to build on each other’s points
+    * Use this strategy regularly as part of your classroom routine so students expect it and are prepared to answer

+* Think-Pair-Share

 * Fast and Effective Assessment by Glen Pearsall 2018
     * [Chapter 1.
 More Effective Questioning](http://www.ascd.org/publications/books/118002/chapters/More-Effective-Questioning.aspx)
         * Speculative framing.
-I have found that students are more likely to respond to cold-call questions if they feel they can speculate about possible responses rather than come up with the correct answer
+            * I have found that students are more likely to respond to cold-call questions if they feel they can speculate about possible responses rather than come up with the correct answer
         * Answer scaffolds.
         * Think -> Pair -> Share
         * Pre-Queing (ask question in advance)
         * Inverted Questions - Give answer and ask what the question was

+---

+Multiple choice - Always Multiple answers - pair confer - this activates multiple levels of recall and discussion

+---

+The question could be the entire lesson

+Compiler errors are GOLD!
+So much technical terminology

 [//begin]: # "Autogenerated link references for markdown compatibility"
 [computerSciencePedagogy]: computerSciencePedagogy.md "Computer Science Specific Pedagogy"